upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 Just kidding, that would take ages, your hands would be cramped, and you probably wouldn't learn all that much.

-One not-great thing about the code above is that there are so many different variables, which means so many places to make a small typo.
-Also, there's so many variables that are clearly associated with each other. `bubble3X` and `bubble3Y` for example.
+One thing that I'm thinking ahead about is that it seems like every time I'd want to add one new bubble, it would require two new variables.
+But, those two variables are clearly associated with each other. `bubble2X` and `bubble2Y` for example.
 Every new bubble adds (at least) 2 new variables.

 What if we could group those related variables together into one.
 A bubble is *one thing*, so shouldn't we have it represented in our code as *one variable*.
-Ideally, a single variable `bubble3` could *store both pieces of data* the `x` and `y`.
+Ideally, a single variable `bubble1` could *store both pieces of data* the `x` and `y`.
 That would cut our number of variables in half, or even less!

 ## JavaScript Objects